A. J. Guyton: Professional career

 Guyton was selected by the Chicago Bulls in the second round (32nd overall pick) in the 2000 NBA draft.
 He played for the Bulls from 2000 to 2002 and briefly for the Golden State Warriors during the 2002–03 season.
 During his career in the NBA, he played in 80 games and averaged 5.5 points, 1 rebound and 1.8 assists.
 His final NBA game was played on November 20, 2002, in a 100–94 win over the Chicago Bulls where he only played for 30 seconds and recorded no stats.
 He later played in the NBDL, Italy, Israel, Croatia, and Sweden.
-In 2006, he was diagnosed with glaucoma in each eye and underwent treatment for it.
-"One day in Italy, I looked up for a rebound and lost sight of the ball", he said.
-"I started having cloudy vision, seeing rings around the lights."

 Post-player career

 In 2010 Guyton was an assistant coach at Illinois Central College.
 He was also head coach of the Bloomington Flex, a minor league team located in the Bloomington, Illinois area.
 Guyton led the Flex, then known as the Central Illinois Drive, to a 22–1 record in 2012 and a Premier Basketball League championship.
 Guyton also led the Flex to a PBL title in 2013, winning Coach of the Year honors both seasons.
 In 2014, the Flex were again the top team in the PBL under Guyton's leadership, finishing the season with a perfect 18–0 record.

 In 2015, Guyton was appointed Consulting Director with the Midwest Professional Basketball Association.

 On September 30, 2016, Guyton was appointed an assistant coach of the Windy City Bulls, a new NBA Development League franchise.

 In September 2017, Guyton was named the director of player development for the Northwestern Wildcats men's basketball.

 In June 2018, Guyton was named an assistant coach for the Loyola Greyhounds men's basketball team.